mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 05 November 2025

-- The average temperature today is 14.87˚C,
+- The average temperature today is 14.78˚C,
-- With highs of 14.98˚C and lows of 14.36˚C,
+- With highs of 15.55˚C and lows of 14.27˚C,
-- It may feel like 14.66˚C with light rain
+- It may feel like 14.51˚C with overcast clouds
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 86%
+- The pressure is 1005hPa and humidity is 84%
 - The sun will rise at 07:10 and set at 16:33

 <!-- weather_marker ends -->